-After Septimius Severus died, all four emperors that followed were assassinated.
+After Septimius Severus died, all four emperors that followed were assassinated in short succession.
 Rome at the time became a monster too big for its own good.
-Corruption had eroded the empire and it would culminate with the Crisis of the Third Century, which saw the empire almost obliterated at hand of civil war and foreign invaders.
+Corruption had eroded the empire and it would culminate with the Crisis of the Third Century, which saw the empire almost obliterated at the hand of civil war and foreign invaders.

-Here’s some more tidbits from the map below.
-You can order a printed, high DPI copy here.
+Here are some more tidbits from the map below.

 - Legend in English, German, French and Italian,